-SECTION 3 - CONTENT AND STRUCTURE OF THE STUDY PROGRAMME
+SECTION 3 - CONTENT AND STRUCTURE OF THE STUDY PROGRAMMES

-Article 3.1 - Aim of the study programme
+Article 3.1 - Aim of the study programmes

 The aim of the programmes is to provide knowledge, understanding and skills in the field of science in such a way that the graduate is able to fulfil a position on the labour market at master's level.
-The objective of the programme is specified in final qualifications.
-The final qualifications are part of this TER-ReMa and are described at: Research Masters & Post Master | Erasmus MC | Erasmus University Rotterdam (eur.nl)
+The goals of the programmes are specified in learning objectives.
+The learning objectives are part of this TER-ReMa and are described at: Research Masters & Post Master | Erasmus MC | Erasmus University Rotterdam (eur.nl)